LyaATL/Echo-sledgehammer/README.md

 - Files that cause rendering glitches or instability across multiple systems
 - Files distributed under the guise of normal mods but known to break core game functions
 - Mods or files that depict or promote **underage NSFW content**
-- Rare cases where a file may trigger a **0-day vulnerability** in the client — while extremely unlikely, the blacklist system provides a safeguard if such an issue is ever discovered
+- Rare cases where a file may trigger a **0-day vulnerability** in the client.
+While extremely unlikely, the blacklist system provides a safeguard if such an issue is ever discovered

 Each file entry includes:
 - A cryptographic hash (for reliable identification)